cronvel/rest-query/doc/context.md

 	* incomingPatch `Object` (optional) a patch to apply on a existing document.
 	* existingDocument `Object` (optional) if set, it is an existing document about to be patched or overwritten.
 	* deletedDocument `Object` (optional) if set, it is a document that have been deleted or replaced.

+Furthermore, the context object has this public methods:

+* done(): mark the current request as done/finished, preventing any Rest Query's default behavior